alchemyplatform/alchemy-sdk-js/README.md

 Below are a few usage examples:

-Getting the NFTs owned by an address
+Getting the NFTs owned by an address.

 ```ts
 // Get how many NFTs an address owns.